-Assault or battery with a firearm is a felony in Louisiana which carries various penalties, depending on the circumstances, the identity of the victim and whether the offender causes any injury to the victim(s).
+Assault or battery with a firearm is a felony in Louisiana that carries various penalties, depending on the circumstances, the identity of the victim, and whether the offender causes any injury to the victim.

-The Louisiana statutes list four specific assault with firearm crimes:
+The Louisiana statutes list five specific assault with firearm crimes:

 If an assailant possesses, uses or discharges a firearm in the commission of a felony assault or battery or certain misdemeanors – simple battery, aggravated assault, and domestic abuse battery – Louisiana law requires the court to impose specific enhanced penalties without probation, suspension of sentence or parole, unless the court specifically finds that the sentence would be excessive.
 The enhancement does not apply to crimes such as assault by drive-by shooting or assault on a police officer with a firearm in which use of a firearm is a part of the definition of the crime.

-If the defendant used or discharged the weapon during commission of the crime and caused bodily injury – fifteen years in prison or the maximum sentence for the felony or misdemeanor (if the maximum sentence is less than fifteen years).
+If the defendant used or discharged the weapon during commission of the crime and caused bodily injury, then the sentence is fifteen years in prison or the maximum sentence for the felony or misdemeanor (if the maximum sentence is less than fifteen years).

-If the defendant used or discharged the weapon during commission of a second degree sexual battery (see Assault and Battery in Louisiana) –ten years minimum sentence if a firearm was used, or twenty years minimum sentence if a firearm was discharged.
+If the defendant used or discharged the weapon during commission of a second degree sexual battery, then the sentence is ten years minimum sentence if a firearm was used, or twenty years minimum sentence if a firearm was discharged.

 A person on probation must meet regularly with a probation officer and comply with conditions set by the court, such as no further arrests or convictions, attending counseling or performing community service.
 If a person violates a condition of probation, he can be arrested and required to serve the remainder or a remaining part of his sentence in prison.

 A person convicted of assault or battery with a firearm in Louisiana will be required to pay restitution, which means reimbursing the victim for any expenses resulting from the crime, such as the cost of medical treatment or counseling.